safeledger logo

 Here are the key steps:

-1. Confirm Eligibility: The company must first verify its eligibility with its free zone authority and confirm that the target property is in an approved freehold area.
+1. Confirm Eligibility: Verify with the free zone authority that the company and the target property are eligible for freehold ownership.

-2. Select Property: The company chooses a property and agrees on the price with the seller.
+2. Select Property: Choose the property and agree on the purchase price with the seller.

-3. Obtain a No Objection Certificate (NOC): The company requests an NOC from the master developer, confirming there are no outstanding dues on the property.
+3. Obtain No Objection Certificate (NOC): Request an NOC from the master developer confirming no outstanding dues.

-4. Submit Documents: The company submits the necessary documents via the DLD’s digital platform or through a registered trustee office.
+4. Submit Documents: Provide all required documents via the DLD’s digital platform or a registered trustee office.

-5. Legal Review & Payment: The DLD reviews the documents, and a sales agreement is signed.
-The company pays a deposit, typically 10% of the sale price.
+5. Legal Review & Payment: The DLD reviews the documents, a sales agreement is signed, and a deposit (usually 10%) is paid.

-6. Title Registration: After all legal checks and fee payments (including the 4% DLD transfer fee), the DLD issues a title deed in the company’s name.
-This document legally confirms the company as the new owner.
+6. Title Registration: After completing legal checks and paying fees (including the 4% DLD transfer fee), the DLD issues the title deed in the company’s name.

 Required Documentation